opnsense/docs/source/development/how-tos/api.rst

 ----------

-Simple testing with curl is also possible, the sample below uses the same credentials, but ignores the ssl certificate check (-k) for testing.
+Simple testing with curl is also possible, the sample below uses the same credentials, but ignores the SSL certificate check (-k) for testing.

 .. code-block:: sh